k8snetworkplumbingwg/ovs-cni/docs/cni-plugin.md

 With ovs plugin, containers (on the same host) are plugged into an Open vSwitch bridge (virtual switch) that resides in the host network namespace.
-It's host adminitrator's responsibility to create such bridge and optinally connect it to broader network, be it using L2 directly, NAT or an overlay.
-The containers receive one end of the veth pair with the other end connected to the bridge.
+It's host adminitrator's responsibility to create such bridge and optionally connect it to broader network, be it using L2 directly, NAT or an overlay.
+The containers receive one end of the veth pair and the other end is connected to the bridge.

 Please note that Open vSwitch must be installed and running on the host.